qcade/ruby-driver-dse/README.md

-# Ruby Driver for DataStax Enterprise
+# DataStax Enterprise Ruby Driver

 *NOTE: The DataStax Enterprise Ruby Driver can be used solely with DataStax Enterprise.
 Please consult [the license](http://www.datastax.com/terms/datastax-dse-driver-license-terms).*